adidottxt/h-1b-data-analyzer/README.md

 Potential updates include...
 1) adding more simulations to mirror the numerous bills in Congress that propose changes to how H-1B visas are handed out (for example, what would happen if a minimum wage of $130,000 was required?)
+2) cleaning up the UI.
+3) replacing the current implementation of the final answers with a more visual representation.
 <br>
 <br>
 <br>